 In a Japanese restaurant, we might have sashimi, a dish with raw fish and raw vegetables, which we like to have together with some cooked rice as sushi and a vegan soup.
 It is usually more difficult when it comes to your favorite dishes, sweets, or meat.
 When you make exceptions, you remember again what these taste like and you constantly crave them.

 Eating with friends in a fancy raw food restaurant can be a pleasant surprise.
 Our guest Simon Mulligan, a well-known pianist, was delighted and pleasantly surprised.

 After a few months, it will become clear—if you have reached a certain age—that you don't tolerate cooked foods as well in the evening.
 They can disturb your sleep.
 This is an important piece of evidence showing how raw food affects your body in an entirely different way as compared to cooked food.
 Your initial transition to raw food will also have noticeable effects.
 Most raw foodists say, so long that they are vegan, that they now sleep better and deeper.

 Many people have allergies to dairy milk, soy, eggs, fish, or chocolate.
 But citrus fruits, celery, and nuts are also known to be common allergens.
 If you have never eaten one of these three foods raw before and you have other allergies, you should first try a small amount and then increase this amount slowly over the next several days.
 Watch for hives or diarrhea.

 Allergy sufferers tolerate certain types of vegetables better if they cook them for two minutes or freeze them for two weeks.

 World map showing places where lactose intolerance is common (by percent).
 This dairy intolerance is least common in northern Europeans who have drunk milk for thousands of years.
 A bloated stomach is the main sign of intolerance.

 The hydrogen breath test is a noninvasive diagnostic method that has been used to identify various gastrointestinal tract syndromes since 1969.
 This test is recommended at least in cases of lactose intolerace and fructose malabsorption.
 This test has to be conducted more frequently today as the food industry adds cheap fructose to foods.

 I have never heard of anyone developing allergies in the process of switching over to raw food, but I am sure that it happens.
 Most raw foodists do try entirely new fruits and special vegetables that they have never before had uncooked.

 When laypeople talk about an allergy, they usually mean ʽThis doesnʼt agree with me.ʼ Professionals, on the other hand, differentiate between true allergies and intolerances.
-The difference lies in the severity of the symptoms and in the different types of treatment.ʽOnly people who have a genetically mediated disposition can develop allergies—they then have atopy,ʼ explains Professor Brunello Wüthrich, specialist for food allergies at the allergy station at the University Hospital Zurich.
+The difference lies in the severity of the symptoms and in the different types of treatment.ʽOnly people who have a genetically mediated disposition can develop allergies—they then have atopy, explains Professor Brunello Wüthrich, specialist for food allergies at the allergy station at the University Hospital Zurich.

 In the case of a true allergy, the immune system is always involved.
 If a person is prone to allergies, their body forms special antibodies (Immunglobuline E (IgE)) after the initial contact with the allergen.
 Each time there is new contact with the allergen, the body fights the foreign substance—it reacts with skin rashes, diarrhea, or asthma attacks, and in the worst case with anaphylactic shock, which can be fatal.
 The most important difference to other types of intolerances is that even the smallest amount of the specific food is enough to cause very strong reactions.

 A food intolerance can have various causes, but the immune system is never involved.
 Therefore, the worst immediate reactions characteristic of an allergy do not occur.
 Frequently, the person affected lacks a digestive enzyme that the body usually produces on its own, which is why they can't, for example, process lactose, gluten (grain protein), or fructose.
-They also have to avoid this food, but sometimes they can tolerate it in small amounts.”
+They also have to avoid this food, but sometimes they can tolerate it in small amounts.

 Write down what you eat and how you prepare each meal.
 Perhaps you can't digest plant oils very well or certain plant oils, such as olive oil, or you can't tolerate mushrooms.

 Often, people have a DAO deficiency (diamine oxidase, also known as histaminase) or histamine intolerance or enzyme deficiency syndrome.
 In some cases, the cause can be a lack of water-soluble vitamin B6, which can't be stored by the body.
 For more information, see the article essential nutrients.